 We want to hear from you - what are your thoughts on our proposed strategy?

-1. What comments do you have about the proposed approach to managing rainwater at project sites in the Main campus area?
+- 1. What comments do you have about the proposed approach to managing rainwater at project sites in the Main campus area?

-2. What comments do you have about the proposed approach to managing rainwater in the Innovation Precinct?
+- 2. What comments do you have about the proposed approach to managing rainwater in the Innovation Precinct?

-What are selected as the selec

-3. What are your favorite Low Impact Development (LID) strategies? ☐ Swales
+- 3. What are your favorite Low Impact Development (LID) strategies?

+- Swales

-☐ Infiltration Planters
+- □ Infiltration Planters

-☐ Flow-through Planters
+- □ Flow-through Planters

-□ Dry Detention Ponds
+- Dry Detention Ponds

-□ Wet Detention Ponds
+- □ Wet Detention Ponds

-□ Other (please specify)
+- Other (please specify)

-4. Why is this your favourite?
+- 4. Why is this your favourite?

-5. Are there any Low Impact Development (LID) strategies do you do not like?

-(chec k all that apply)
+5. Are there any Low Impact Development (LID) strategies do you do not like? (check all that apply)

-□ Swales
+- Swales

-□ Infiltration Planters
+- Infiltration Planters

-☐ Flow-through Planters
+- □ Flow-through Planters

-□ Dry Detention Ponds
+- Dry Detention Ponds

-□ Wet Detention Ponds
+- □ Wet Detention Ponds

-□ Other (please specify)
+- Other (please specify)

-6. If so why?
+- 6. If so why?

 7. Is there anything missing from UBC's proposed approach to rain water management?

+How do you feel the IRMP ob Main Campus jectives are reflected in the following?

+The Innovation Precinct

+Other Comments

+Tell us about you:

+- 2. How did you find out about this event? (please check all relevant boxes) - □ Ad in the Phoenix □ Digital Signage □ Poster □ The Exchange □ Email □ Twitter □ Facebook - □ Heard about it from a friend □ Walked by □ Other (please specify)

+Privacy Notification:

-8. How do you feel the IRMP objectives are reflected in the following?
-Main Campus ----------------------------------- The Innovation Precinct 9.
-Other Comments 1. us about you: How are you associated with UBC? (please check all relevant boxes) udent 2 Faculty Staff Alumni No direct association Other: How did you find out about this event? (please check all relevant boxes) Ad in the Phoenix Digital Signage Poster The Exchange Email Twitter Facebook Heard about it from a friend Walked by Other (please specify) The prov and purp cont contents of this Feedback Form may be made available for public viewing.
-Any personal information you ride in this Feedback Form is collected under the authority of section 26(c) of the Freedom of Information Protection of Privacy Act.
-UBC Campus and Community Planning is collecting this information for the coses of this consultation process.
-For more information about the collection of your personal information, eact Gabrielle Armstrong, Senior Manager, Consultation, at 1) 822-9984 or by email at gabrielle.armstrong@ubc.ca Thank you for taking the time to provide your feedback.
-If you would like to drop off, email or mail in this feedback form, please return it by end of day, November 13, 2016 to: Campus and Community Planning, UBC, 2210 West Mall, Vancouver, BC V6T 1Z4 Attention: Gabrielle Armstrong, Senior Manager, Public Engagement For further information, please contact gabrielle.armstrong@ubc.ca or (604) 822-9984
+The contents of this Feedback Form may be made available for public viewing.
+Any personal information you provide in this Feedback Form is collected under the authority of section 26(c) of the Freedom of Information and Protection of Privacy Act.
+UBC Campus and Community Planning is collecting this information for the purposes of this consultation process.
+For more information about the collection of your personal information, contact Gabrielle Armstrong, Senior Manager, Consultation, at (604) 822-9984 or by email at gabrielle.armstrong@ubc.ca

+Thank you for taking the time to provide your feedback.

+If you would like to drop off, email or mail in this feedback form, please return it by end of day, November 13, 2016 to:

+Campus and Community Planning, UBC, 2210 West Mall, Vancouver, BC V6T 1Z4 Attention: Gabrielle Armstrong, Senior Manager, Public Engagement For further information, please contact gabrielle.armstrong@ubc.ca or (604) 822-9984